 It is important that we know about any absences before 10am on the first day of absence if your son/daughter/ward will not be in College and the likely date of his/her return.
 If your son/daughter/ward is registered as absent without prior notification you will be contacted immediately.

-Learners with particular difficulties are able to access our confidential and caring counselling service with our highly qualified counselling staff.
+Students with particular difficulties are able to access our confidential and caring counselling service team who have many levels of experience and specialisation.

-Weymouth College has a central pool of trained basic First-Aiders, there is a dedicated internal first aid telephone number which is manned on a rota basis by a qualified First Aider.
+Weymouth College has a team of trained basic First-Aiders based throughout the College buildings.
+If first aid is required, reception will be contacted and will in turn call the closest first aider.
 If your son/daughter/ward is unwell you may be required to come and collect them from the College, in an emergency an ambulance will be called and the person on the emergency contact number on the student records will be notified.

 The College is committed to ensuring continuing quality improvement.
 We regularly gather valuable feedback from stakeholders.
 This is done using surveys and focus groups during the academic year.

 Following the College’s recent Ofsted Inspection, please see below link for the full report.

 Parents can expect at least two formal reports per year.
 Subject and personal tutors provide information for the reports.